xalaida/laravel-nuxt-docker/README.md

 - migrate to SSL and probably HTTP2
 - find and replace all hardcoded values with ENV variables
 - add pcntl and mbstring php extenstions
+- make containers smaller (probably cache php-cli build with all extensions for reusing from other containers)